soma-gyore/soma-gyore-blog/content/posts/breached-password.md

 However, we need to choose carefully our index size (hash prefix).
 There are 2 things to take into cosideration:

-1. The DB should contain every possible hash prefix For example, if we use a 3-byte index then we have to make sure that our DB contains every possibility of the hash prefixes for the first 3 bytes/6 characters.
+1. The DB should contain every possible hash prefix.
+For example, if we use a 3-byte index then we have to make sure that our DB contains every possibility of the hash prefixes for the first 3 bytes/6 characters.
 So everything from *000000* to *FFFFFF*.
 We can check this with the following command: